Mutually Exclusive Events

 These aren't parties that only mutual fund managers are allowed to attend.
 Don't worry; you aren't missing much.
 Not too much roof-raising goes on at those shindigs.

 Sometimes two events can't happen at the same time.
 For example, we can't roll one die and get both an odd number and an even number on the same roll.
 We also can't roll two dice and get 1 on the first die, but a sum of 8 from the two dice.
 When events disagree like that, we call them mutually exclusive.
 We try not to call them that right to their faces, however, as we've already mentioned they're sort of disagreeable.

-When two events A and B are mutually exclusive, to find the probability that one of A or B happens, we add the probabilities of A and B. While this may seem like a new trick, we must confess we're being sneaky; you've actually done this already when finding probabilities like the one in the next example.
+When two events A and B are mutually exclusive, to find the probability that either A or B happens, we add the probabilities of A and B. While this may seem like a new trick, we must confess we're being sneaky; you've actually done this already when finding probabilities like the one in the next example.
 We won't draw out the suspense any longer...here she is:

-What is the probability of rolling a 5 or a 6 on a die?
+What's the probability of rolling a 5 or a 6 on a die?